cran-task-views/Omics/Omics.md

-    Binomial and Negative Binomial Beta tests for differential analyses of RNA-seq data. `r pkg("DiPALM")` enables differential analysis of time-course gene expression in different conditions. `r pkg("RVA")` is dedicated to the visualization of RNA-seq data and especially of results of differential analysis.\
+    Binomial and Negative Binomial Beta tests for differential analyses of RNA-seq data. `r pkg("DiPALM")` enables differential analysis of time-course gene expression in different conditions. `r pkg("RVA")` is dedicated to the visualization of RNA-seq data and especially of the results of differential analysis.\
     Similarly, `r pkg("markerpen")` uses penalized PCA for biomarker discovery.
     After differential analysis, `r pkg("DGEobj")` and  `r pkg("DGEobj.utils")` provide a flexible container and a function toolkit to manage and annotate